Recruiters, hiring managers, and anyone else in involved with recruiting - does this nightmare sound familiar?

 An ATS can also assist in attracting passive candidates.
 Because you’ll be able to reach and build relationships with passive applicants, you have a great shot at grabbing their attention with personalized outreach.
 Use an ATS to facilitate social media referrals, collect unsolicited resumes, or to provide powerful search capabilities to sift through your entire talent pool.

 There’s more to the ATS than you think

-If you’re considering implementing an ATS for your business or upgrading your current system, learn more about how the right ATS can help you.
-If you’re ready to dive in, let us show you how The Applicant Manager can help streamline your hiring process.
+If you’re considering implementing an ATS for your business or upgrading your current system, let us show you how The Applicant Manager can help streamline your hiring process.
 Schedule a demo with us by clicking the link below.